raninder/code-youth-intake9/README.md

 # code-youth-intake9
 This is the first day of Web Development course
-Today we learned git and github
+Today we learned git and github.